National Palace Museum: Carvings

 One of the most popular pieces of jade carvings in the museum is the Jadeite Cabbage, a piece of jadeite carved into the shape of a cabbage head, and with a large and a small grasshopper camouflaged in the leaves.
 The ruffled semi-translucent leaves attached is due to the masterful combination of various natural color of the jade to recreate the color variations of a real cabbage.
 The Meat-shaped Stone is often exhibited together with the Jadeite Cabbage.
 A piece of jasper, a form of agate, the strata of which are cleverly used to create a likeness of a piece of pork cooked in soy sauce.
 The dyed and textured surface makes the layers of skin, lean meat, and fat materialized incredibly lifelike.

 Other various carvings of materials such as bamboo, wood, ivory, rhinoceros horn, and fruit pits are exhibited.
-The Carved Olive-stone Boat is a tiny boat carved from an olive stone.
+The Carved Olive-stone Boat, carved by Chen Zuzhang, is a tiny boat carved from an olive stone.
 The incredibly fully equipped skilled piece is carved with a covered deck and moveable windows.
 The interior has chairs, dishes on a table and eight figures representing the characters of Su Shih's Latter Ode on the Red Cliff.
 The bottom is carved in minute character the entire 300+ character text with the date and the artist's name.